Years 7 & 8

 Room 20 Teacher

-Out of my 15 years teaching, this is my 7th year at Marian Catholic School and I love it for many reasons.
+I love teaching at Marian for many reasons.
 I love learning, and have a great team of teachers around me that I really enjoy working with.
 I have many interests which involve sport, (i lead the Team 4 sports programme) and art.
 I also enjoy developing students’ self expression skills through writing, and completed my master’s degree on motivating boys’ in writing.
 In maths I really enjoy extending children’s thinking around the ‘why’.
 There’s nothing like a challenge!
 I have lead ALIM programmes and promote Messy Math sessions across the school.

 I believe that my strengths and passions in the classroom involve creating meaningful hands on learning experiences.
 I thrive on variety and difference, and believe every child has something to offer to our classroom and our changing world.
 I find that learning in a catholic school inspires children to develop their spirituality and hauora like no other environment can.